emiliograzzi/infovia/README.md

 ## About

-Infovia is a spinoff from the typeface [Cairo](https://fonts.google.com/specimen/Cairo) and was developed by [ID Matter](www.idmatter.eu)
+Infovìa is a spinoff from the typeface [Cairo](https://fonts.google.com/specimen/Cairo) and was developed by [ID Matter](www.idmatter.eu)

 ## Building